CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

     through the article content to find an image and if it does that image will be add to the og:image meta tag.

-Note: Facebook will only use images that are at least 200x200 px.
+<span class="tip" markdown="1">Note: FB will only use images that are at least 200x200 px.
-Generally, FB's parser prefers images that are (1) measured in multiples of 100 and (2) square format.
+FB prefers images that are measured in multiples of 100 and square format.</span>

 ![Figure
 4a](images/docs/joomla/extensions/social-links/cw-slinks-config-opengraph2.png){.coalaweb-docs}